EspressoSystems/cape/README.md

 revision as arguments.
 The default is: `nix/update-nix nixos master`.
 Make sure to commit any changed files in the `./nix` directory afterwards.

+The rust overlay can be updated by running `nix/update-rust-overlay`.

 ### Environment
 #### 1. Activate the nix environment
 The [direnv](https://direnv.net/) shell extension can be used to activate the environment.